 Two Truths and a Lie: Writing Memoir and Autobiographical Fiction

-If interested in registering, please e-mail a paragraph about yourself and the writing project you would like to work on to email@example.com.
+If interested, please e-mail a paragraph about yourself and the writing project you would like to work on to email@example.com.

 Bushra Rehman’s first novel Corona, a dark comedy about being South Asian in the United States, was noted among Poets & Writers Best Debut Fiction and featured in the LA Review of Books among a new wave of South Asian American Literature.
 Rehman also co-edited the anthology Colonize This!
 Young Women of Color on Today’s Feminism which was included in Ms. Magazine’s “100 Best Non-Fiction Books of All Time.”
 Her writing has been featured in numerous anthologies and journals.
 She has taught creative writing for over 15 years at organizations including Teacher & Writers Collaborative, Urban Word NYC and the Asian American Writers’ Workshop.
 Check out her website.